 What is the difference between the categories of eggs.
-How to choose eggs in the store
+How to choose eggs in a store

-The first thing we know about eggs is their protein source.
-The egg itself is already a complete dietary dish, which is used not only ready-made, but also raw.
-It is not for nothing that supporters of a balanced plate will certainly advise you on eggs as a substitute for meat or fish.
+The first thing we know about eggs is that they are a source of protein.
+The egg itself is already a complete dietary dish, which is consumed not only cooked, but also raw.
+It’s not without reason that supporters of a balanced plate will certainly recommend eggs as a substitute for meat or fish.

-The egg white is almost entirely composed of albumin, and in the yolk, in addition to albumin, it additionally contains six more proteins: ovoglobulin, albumin, ovomucoid, ovomucin, lysocin, and avidin.
+The egg white consists almost entirely of albumin, and the yolk, in addition to albumin, additionally contains six more proteins: ovoglobulin, albumin, ovomucoid, ovomucin, lysocin, avidin.

-The claim that frequent egg consumption leads to higher levels has been disproved.
+The claim that frequent consumption of eggs leads to increased levels has been refuted.
 The amount of cholesterol in them is not enough to cause any harm to the body.
-This is the correct cholesterol required by the cells of the human body.
+This is the correct cholesterol needed by the cells of the human body.

-Egg yolk contains choline necessary for normal brain function.
-Thanks to this substance, memory and liver function are improved.
-The yolk of one large egg is able to provide the body with 30% of the daily need for this nutrient, a deficiency of which many feel.
+Egg yolk contains choline, which is necessary for normal brain function.
+This substance improves memory and liver function.
+The yolk of one large egg can provide the body with 30% of the daily requirement for this nutrient, a deficiency of which many feel.

 One egg contains 7 grams of protein, 0.5 grams of carbohydrates, 6 grams of fat.
-Together with 100 grams of eggs, you will eat only 44 calories.
+With 100 grams of eggs you will eat only 44 calories.

-At the same time, egg white is especially useful for those who want to lose weight.
-Indeed, without adequate protein intake, it is impossible even to talk about correct (due to fat) weight loss.
-And egg whites provide a whole klondike of building blocks for muscles.
-Egg white is good for vision because it contains substances that help prevent age-related changes in vision and stop cataracts.
+At the same time, egg whites are especially useful for those who want to lose weight.
+After all, without adequate protein consumption, it is impossible to even talk about proper (due to fat) weight loss.
+And egg whites provide a whole klondike of building material for muscles.
+Egg whites are good for vision because they contain substances that help prevent age-related changes in vision and stop cataracts.

 How many eggs can you eat?

-Among people with cardiovascular disease, there is an equal proportion of those who eat six or more eggs a week and those who eat no more than one or two eggs a week.
-Eating a couple of eggs a day, even on a daily basis, is not capable of significant harm to health.
+Among people suffering from cardiovascular diseases, the same number of those who eat six or more eggs a week and those who allow themselves no more than once or twice a week.
+Eating a couple of eggs a day, even on a daily basis, cannot cause significant harm to health.
 At the same time, if problems with the heart and blood vessels have already been diagnosed, it is better to discuss the number of eggs that you plan to consume with your doctor.

-Eggs are complete constituents and are based on the consumption of a large number of foods containing protein.
+Eggs are complete components and are based on the consumption of large quantities of foods containing protein.

-Many of the trendy express diets are designed to produce results in a short amount of time.
-But nutrition experts are urging to give preference to diets, the use of which does not give visible results in the first days or a week.
-The result of the use of full-fledged diets, close to a balanced diet, will be stretched over time, but it will bring less stress to the body.
-And it is easier to maintain such a result after leaving the diet.
+Many fashionable express diets are designed to produce results in a short time.
+But nutrition experts urge giving preference to diets, the use of which does not give visible results in the first days or weeks.
+The result of using nutritious diets that are close to a balanced diet will be extended over time, but will bring less stress to the body.
+And it’s easier to maintain this result after leaving the diet.

 Eggs in weight loss diets

-A complete diet that includes lots of eggs and other protein-rich foods can be extended over 4 weeks.
-The good thing is that during such a diet you will not be tormented by a feeling of hunger.
-The feeling of satiety will become a constant companion for you, but grams with centimeters will rapidly melt.
-Weight with such a diet is reduced by 300-400 grams per day.
-If you follow the rules for a month, you can count on a comfortable loss of 9-10 kilograms or even a little more.
+A nutritious diet, including plenty of eggs and other protein-containing foods, can be spread over 4 weeks.
+The good thing is that during such a diet you will not be tormented by the feeling of hunger.
+The feeling of fullness will become a constant companion, but the grams and centimeters will quickly melt away.
+With this diet, weight is reduced by 300-400 grams per day.
+If you follow the rules, you can count on a comfortable loss of 9-10 kilograms or even a little more in a month.

 Such a diet should include: